elamont174/prismtheatre/README.md

 # Credits
 - [FreeCodeCamp](https://www.freecodecamp.org/news/html-drop-down-menu-how-to-add-a-drop-down-list-with-the-select-element/) was consulted to create the dropdown menu on the home page.
 - [cloudconvert](https://cloudconvert.com/webp-converter) was used to convert images to webp files.
-- [Font Awesome](https://fontawesome.com/) was used for the social media symbols on the home page.
+- [Font Awesome](https://fontawesome.com/) was used for the social media symbols on the home page and the hamburger symbol on the navbar.
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes.
 - [Google fonts](https://fonts.google.com/) was used for the font.
-- [MarkdownConvert](https://markdown-convert.com/en/tool/table) was used to create the manual testing markdown table
+- [MarkdownConvert](https://markdown-convert.com/en/tool/table) was used to create the manual testing markdown table in README.
 - Andy Chick took all of the photos in the past shows gallery and the current show page - they are used with his permission.
 - Kim-louise Sparks created the posters on the current shows and future shows pages - they are used with her permission.